crisperdue/prooftoys-site/content/number-game/tutorial1.md

 You should see the beginning of a proof, with just one line.
 If not, click on "Clear work", then confirm that you want to clear your work.
 The initial statement in this case is `0 = 0 => 0 = 0`.

+This will be a goal-directed proof.
+The proofs in this whole section are generally set up in this style, so we show this one in the goal-directed style to introduce you to the style even though being goal-directed does not really help you here.
+The first line of this proof says that if `0 = 0` then `0 = 0`.

+The idea of goal-directed proof in Prooftoys is that you work with a sequence of true statements, each with the desired _conclusion_, but having extra _assumptions_ that are not in the goal statement.
+In your proof you eliminate undesired assumptions until only the stated goal remains.

+<div class=proof-editor data-exercise="nat/nat0"></div>

 ### Taking your first step